São Januário: Courts

 This stadium has two courts.
 The first opened on September 23, 1956, and it is the main court.
 In 1999, this court was remodeled and its capacity increased to 2,500 seats.
 The second court, denominated forninho ("little oven" in Portuguese), is smaller than main and it is located behind the Aquatic park.

 Chapel

 A chapel, known in Portuguese as Capela de Nossa Senhora das Vitórias, is located between the stadium and the adjacent aquatic park.
 The project of this chapel was made by Álvaro Nascimento Rodrigues and José Ribeiro de Paiva and it was opened on August 15, 1955.

 The importance of this chapel is so big that many projects to remodel the stadium was discarded just because they considered its demolition.

 Trophy room

 Located just after the stadium front door, the trophy room has about 8,000 trophies, cup, plates, medals and photos earnings on the whole club's history.

+Social engagement

+The club has a close relationship with the favela covered by São Januario, known as Barreira do Vasco (Vasco's Barrier) has social projects in the community, and about 90 employees of the club are local residents.
+It is a place for fans to meet and celebrate before and after the matches.
+The favela stands out for its very rich local cuisine and its great connection with Vasco da Gama.
+The feeling of belonging is reciprocal between the community and the club.
+And what affects one, consequently affects the other.

+The community is made up of street vendors who depend on the games taking place in São Januário to support their families.
+In 2023, the Public Prosecutor's Office closed São Januário, in a decision called "racist and elistist" by the favela movements.
+The interdiction of the stadium affected the lives of residents and merchants of the community, who suffered the impacts of the absence of fans there.
+Because of this, in a match in which Vasco was going to play in Salvador, Bahia, the supporters filled Vasco's Barrier to watch the team play on a big screen, helping to boost local commerce.